-- 7. Then read between the red and black test points (50W output) on the two 50W Power Combiner modules and the level should be at 51.8Vrms (+47.3 dBm, 50Ω reference).
+- removed from the front of whichever 12.5W Power Amplifier that needs to be adjusted in order to adjust its front panel input potentiometer.
+If inserting a new 12.5W Power Amplifier that was not factory adjusted for the LPA, then turn the front panel input potentiometer fully counterclockwise to avoid overdriving the LPA.
+Before turning the LPA power on, set up to measure the corresponding 50W Power Combiner input test point for this 12.5W Power Amplifier.
+Then after turning the power on, quickly adjust the input potentiometer on the 12.5W Power Amplifier to be the same level as the other three amplifiers on this particular 50W Power Combiner's input test points.
+Any difference in power level at these eight input test points will be dissipated in the Power Combiners' high wattage resistors so it's important to balance these levels as close to equal as possible in order to maximize transfer of signal power to the line tuner. - 7.
+Then read between the red and black test points (50W output) on the two 50W Power Combiner modules and the level should be at 51.8Vrms (+47.3 dBm 50Ω reference).
 This level should be approximately 6 dB higher than the 4 equal levels on the input test points of the 50W Power Combiner.
 (NOTE: Be careful to not let the test points short together since they are physically close together.) - 8.
-On the 100W Power Combiner module (in chassis 1 of 2) measure between each of the two 50W input test jacks (blue = 50W
+On the 100W Power Combiner module (in chassis 1 of 2) measure between each of the two 50W input test jacks (blue = 50W output generated internally in the chassis,

-- output generated internally in the chassis, & white = 50W output of external chassis) and the input common test jack (black).
-These two levels should be equal to one another and approximately at 51.8Vrms (+47.3 dBm, 50Ω reference).
+- & white = 50W output of external chassis) and the input common test jack (black).
+These two levels should be equal to one another and approximately at 51.8Vrms, $50\Omega$ or II 63.5Vrms, $75\Omega$ II (+47.3 dBm).
 These input test points on the 100W Power Combiner module are connected directly to the outputs of the two 50W Power Combiner modules. - 9.
-Next read between the red and black test points (100W output) on the 100W Power Combiner module and the level should be at 70.7Vrms +/- 2Vrms (200Vp-p or +50.0 dBm +/- 0.3dB).
+Next read between the red and black test points (100W output) on the 100W Power Combiner module and the level should be at 70.7Vrms +/- 2Vrms, $50\Omega$ or II 86.6Vrms, $75\Omega$ II (50.0 dBm +/- 0.3dB).
 This level should be approximately 3 dB higher than the 2 equal levels on the input test points of the 100W Power Combiner.
 (NOTE: Be careful to not let the test points short together since they are physically close together.)
 If this level needs to be slightly changed, then adjust the driving carrier set amplifier's INPUT level potentiometer again.
 Then recheck the level on the INPUT test point of one of the 12.5W Power Amplifiers to make sure it doesn't exceed 1Vrms as set in step 4.
 It is recommended that this final output level be measured with an oscilloscope to verify the accuracy of the selective level meter and also to check that the output sine wave is not distorted.
-This is important because a 9Vrms or 1 dB difference in level is equal to being off by 26 watts. - 10.
+This is important because a 1dB difference in level is equal to being off by 26 watts. - 10.
 This concludes the adjustment of the LPA100.